 IPv6 technology is defined under RFC 2460 with the proper updates and revisions.
 The IPv6 address uses a 128-bit address space, which results in 2^128 addresses as opposed to 32-bits in IPv4, which results in 2^32.
 The combination of 128-bits results in binary-notation addresses that would be too difficult to memorize for humans, so IPv6 is written in hexadecimal notation.

 Let’s look at the picture with an example below.
 The length of the IPV6 address (0123:4567:89ab:cdef:0123:4567:89ab:cdef) is 16 bytes (or 128 bits).
 It is composed of eight groups of 16 bits separated by colons (:).
 The total of 8 x 16 = 128 bits.

 IPv6 addresses are divided in half.
-The most significant bits (leftmost) 64 bits represent the Network— used as a routing prefix on the Internet.
-The other half (n-128) 64 bits of the least significant side (rightmost) represent the Interface identifier— and are used for hosts within the local networks.
+The most significant bits (leftmost), 64 bits, represent the Network— used as a routing prefix on the Internet.
+In the other half (n-128), 64 bits of the least significant side (rightmost) represent the Interface identifier— and are used for hosts within the local networks.

 a.
 The IPv6 packet.

 IPv6 and IPv4 packet formats are very similar.
 IPv6 also uses a “data” space known as the payload— used for transporting data, and the “control” space known as the header.
 The minimum size of the entire IPv6 packet with header and payload is 1280 bytes— a fixed 40 bytes for header and an “optional payload” of 1240 bytes.

 When you look at the IPv6 header format, you’ll instantly notice that it is so much simpler than IPv4’s header.
 It is simpler but much larger!